imcgaunn/ramsey/README.md

 70% of her income toward fixed expenses, the application could inform her about how much money she would have to allocate to each of those categories and give suggestions about spending within those categories.

+NOTE: this is a work in progress, it is by no means a complete product.

+## Features Currently Working
+- User can enter a set of categories and percentages and the application will generate a table showing how much money should be allocated to each category.
+This information is persisted to a database.
+The user can retrieve budget information for a given month and year by accessing <app_url>/#month/<month-num>/year/<year>

+## In Progress
+- Better graphical method for user to retrieve budget information
+- Trends analysis (analysing changes in resource allocation over time)
+- Improved UI.
+Current UI is a very basic skeleton used to test backend functionality.
+- Validation - better input checking is required client-side.
+There are a lot of potential problems with this.
+- Ways to remove categories in UI.
+Currently categories can be added, but can't be removed.

 ## Application Flow